-And yet, as we’ve seen time and time again, every online store owner soon realises that they must protect themselves against fraudsters.
-In fact, the pandemic has greatly accelerated this need, as fraud rates skyrocketed by 70% during the crisis.
+And yet, as we’ve seen time and time again, every online store owner soon realizes that they must protect themselves against fraudsters.
+In fact, the COVID-19 pandemic has greatly accelerated this need, as fraud rates skyrocketed by 70% during the health crisis.

 This is why, in this article, we’ll go through the most common attacks on online stores, and we’ll give you pointers on how to defend yourself.

 Now let’s get started with some basic definitions.